-The Rt Revd Nicholas Holtam, Bishop of Salisbury
+The Very Revd Nicholas Papadopulos, Dean of Salisbury

 Bishop Lang was born on 15 April 1950 in Cowes on the Isle of Wight.
 Both his parents came from Ireland.
 His father was a doctor in Cowes having previously worked as a GP in Birmingham.
 He went to Allen Hall, St Edmund’s College, Ware to train for the priesthood in September 1968 and while he was there he also went to Royal Holloway College University of London, where he gained a BA in history.
 He was ordained a priest on 7 June 1975 by Bishop Derek Worlock at St John’s Cathedral, Portsmouth.
 He was then appointed as an Assistant Priest at the Cathedral and Chaplain to St Edmund’s Comprehensive School in Portsmouth.